Nexmo/station/_documentation/en/voice/voice-api/webhook-reference.md

 If there was a connection closed or reset, timeout or an HTTP status code of `429`, `503` or `504` during the initial NCCO the `answer_url` is attempted twice, then:

-1. Go to `fallback_answer_url`
-2. Attempt to reach the fallback URL twice
+1. Attempt to reach the `fallback_answer_url` twice
-3. If no success, then the call is terminated
+2. If no success, then the call is terminated

 If there was a connection closed or reset, timeout or an HTTP status code of `429`, `503` or `504` during a call in progress the `event_url` for events that are expected to return an NCCO (e.g. return for an `input` or `notify` action) is attempted twice, then:

-1. Go to `fallback_answer_url`
-2. Attempt to reach the fallback URL twice
+1. Attempt to reach the `fallback_answer_url` twice
-3. If no success, continue the call flow
+2. If no success, continue the call flow

 ## Errors